AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 ---
 ```

-**Step 12: Write a Function to Call Necessary Functions for NFT Creation**
+### Configure Submit Form

-Now, let's write the createNftToken Function.
+Now, let's Write a Function to Call Necessary Functions for NFT Creation.

 1. Scroll down to find the comment `// Step 11 - Handle Submit Form`.